Calculating Grades to Get Into Medical School

 You have to take the initiative with your study skills and grades because unlike high school your professors are not calculating grades weekly and sending out warnings that you need to do better.

-You simply want to avoid declining grades or a GPA that varies from semester to semester.
-Medical school admissions officers are looking for consistency and positive trends with your grades.
+You simply want to avoid declining grades or a GPA that varies each semester.
+Medical school admissions officers are looking for consistency and an upward trend with your grades.